 It goes without saying that wallpaper adhesive is the most important consideration in wallpaper installation.
-And it costs a mere Ksh 300 per 180 grams sachet.
-Which is enough for you to hang at least 4 standard size rolls of wallpaper Use the right wallpaper adhesive, from Wallpaper Kenya, to make it easier for you to install and to remove, when that time comes.
+And it costs a mere Ksh 400 per 180-gram sachet.
+Which is enough for you to hang at least 4 standard-size rolls of wallpaper Use the right wallpaper adhesive, from Wallpaper Kenya, to make it easier for you to install and remove, when that time comes.
 For Ksh 400 per 180-gram sachet of powder wallpaper adhesive, you have no excuse to use the wrong wallpaper glue.
 One such sachet holds enough powder to hang at least 4 standard-size, 53 centimeters by 9.5 meters, rolls of wallpaper.

 Understanding wallpaper paste isn’t nuclear science.
 Although the labels on wallpaper packaging list a large number of ingredients.
 Its main ingredients are only two.
 And both are natural with no preservatives or chemicals.
 Potato and rice starch-based wallpaper paste works best with what professional paper hangers call paper paper.
 Which is pulp paper without vinyl.
-However starch paste is not the best choice for hanging fabric.
+However, starch paste is not the best choice for hanging fabric.
 Because the bond is quite aggressive, so removal takes effort.
 Our paste is safe for the environment and your living quarters.

 How to mix powder wallpaper adhesive with water